JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/README.md

 Pull requests that change `jans-cedarling/**` run the `cedarling_js_tests` job in [`test-cedarling.yml`](../../../../.github/workflows/test-cedarling.yml).
-The job builds the scoped web-target WASM package from the checkout and runs `npm run check` under Node.js 22 with the pinned Bun and Deno versions.
+The job builds the scoped web-target WASM package from the checkout and runs the individual `test:*` stages under Node.js 22 with the pinned Bun and Deno versions, followed by the package dry run.
 The gate also exercises Electron, workerd, Vercel Edge, Chromium, Firefox, WebKit, and the packed ESM/CommonJS consumer tests.
 It never installs a previously published WASM package.

 [`build-packages.yml`](../../../../.github/workflows/build-packages.yml) owns npm
 publication. `build_cedarling_wasm` uploads its generated web `pkg/` directory